SiddKanwar/Todo-List/README.md

 # Todo-List
 A todo list capable of adding, deleting, and saving completed items.
-Built solely in HTML, CSS, and Javascript.
+Built using HTML, CSS, and Javascript.